Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System: Navigation System

 As the trajectory is computed through optimization, we retain most constraints from our method proposed in \cite{smartinezr2023}.
 These include limits on velocity and acceleration, equidistant spacing between consecutive robot poses, maximization of the distance from obstacles for each agent (UGV, UAV, and tether), minimization of trajectory execution time, and maximization of smoothness.

-Finally, the optimizer outputs a safer (more distant from obstacles) and smoother trajectory than the initial one, along with speeds and accelerations for traversal, as shown in Fig. \ref{fig:optimizer}.
+Finally, the optimizer outputs a safer (more distant from obstacles) and smoother trajectory than the initial one, along with speeds and accelerations for traversal, as shown in Figure \ref{fig:optimizer}.

 In the particular implementation used in this paper, the primary differences from the base method \cite{smartinezr2023} lie in the tether-related constraints.
-First, the constraint \textit{Unfeasible tether length} penalizes tether lengths that exceed the maximum feasible length.
-Second, for the \textit{tether obstacle avoidance} constraint, we evaluate only the collision-free LoS between platforms, using a straight-line approximation rather than calculating the catenary.
-The details of these constraints are presented \rev{ in Sections \ref{sec:tether_length} and \ref{sec:tether_obstacle}.}
+First, the Unfeasible Tether Length Constraint penalizes tether lengths that exceed the maximum feasible length.
+Second, for the Tether Obstacle Avoidance Constraint, we evaluate only the collision-free LoS between platforms, using a straight-line approximation rather than calculating the catenary.
+The details of these constraints are presented in Sections \ref{sec:tether_length} and \ref{sec:tether_obstacle}, respectively.

-\subsubsection{Unfeasible tether length constraint}
+\subsubsection{Unfeasible Tether Length Constraint}

-\rev{Equation (\ref{eq:eq_length}) penalizes the distances $d^i_u$ between $\mathbf{p}^i_g$ and $\mathbf{p}^i_a$ are longer than the maximum feasible length $L_{max}$. }
+Equation (\ref{eq:eq_length}) penalizes the distances $d^i_u$ between $\mathbf{p}^i_g$ and $\mathbf{p}^i_a$ are longer than the maximum feasible length $L_{max}$.

-\subsubsection{Tether obstacle avoidance constraint}
+\subsubsection{Tether Obstacle Avoidance Constraint}

-\rev{To check for collisions on the tether, we collect $m$ samples of the tether as expressed in (\ref{eq:tether}).
+To check for collisions on the tether, we collect $m$ samples of the tether as expressed in (\ref{eq:tether}).
 Assuming a taut tether, we have to sample the straight line $l^{i}$ connecting $\mathbf{p}^i_g$ to $\mathbf{p}^i_a$.
-Then, we get the distance to the nearest obstacle of each sample from the EDF, $d^i_{ot,j}$.
-Finally, the residual expressed in (\ref{eq:eq_tether_obst}) is the sum of the inverse of the distances. }We increase the weight of those samples closer than a safety distance $\rho_{ot}$ to guarantee higher costs in these cases using $\rho_{j}= \beta$, with $\beta >> 1$.
+Then, we obtain the distance to the nearest obstacle of each sample from the EDF, $d^i_{ot,j}$.
+Finally, the residual expressed in (\ref{eq:eq_tether_obst}) is the sum of the inverse of the distances.
+We increase the weight of those samples closer than a safety distance $\rho_{ot}$ to guarantee higher costs in these cases using $\rho_{j}= \beta$, with $\beta >> 1$.

-\subsection{Trajectory tracking}
+\subsection{Trajectory Tracking}

-\rev{ In this section, we detail the control system designed to track the trajectories generated in Section \ref{sec:trajectory_planning}.
-We use a distributed approach in which each platform has its independent trajectory tracker (see Section \ref{sec:traj_tracker}).
-Then, a coordination module, detailed in Section \ref{sec:coordination}, ensures the synchronization of their movements.}
+In this section, we detail the control system designed to track the trajectories generated in Section \ref{sec:trajectory_planning}.
+We use a distributed approach in which each platform has its independent trajectory tracker.
+Then, a coordination module ensures the synchronization of their~movements.